I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you

 A World in Bond-age

 Saying that James Bond was "huge" in the 1960s is a severe understatement.
-Ian Fleming's novels about the suave British super-spy were consistent best sellers and the films based on them struck immediate box office gold around the globe, inspiring a tidal wave of merchandising and kicking off a worldwide craze for all things spy-related which lasted several years.
+Ian Fleming's novels about the suave British super-spy were consistent best sellers and the films based on them struck box office gold around the globe, inspiring a tidal wave of merchandising and kicking off a worldwide craze for all things spy-related.
 (In his autobiography Back to the Batcave, actor Adam West summed up pop culture in the mid-Sixties as "The three B's: Bond, Batman, and the Beatles.")

 Naturally, as soon as United Artists started raking in box-office dollars with the Bond film series, knock-offs started coming out of the woodwork, hoping to get a piece of the pie.
-The other Hollywood studios quickly tried to launch their own spy franchises, like 20th Century Fox's very entertaining, tongue-in-cheek pair of "Derek Flint" films starring James Coburn (Our Man Flint and In Like Flint), and Columbia's "Matt Helm" series starring Dean Martin.
-American and British broadcasters also tried bringing the Bond formula to television with espionage/action series like The Avengers, Mission: Impossible, The Man From U.N.C.L.E., and I Spy.
+Other Hollywood studios quickly launched their own spy franchises, like 20th Century Fox's very entertaining, tongue-in-cheek pair of "Derek Flint" films starring James Coburn (Our Man Flint and In Like Flint), and Columbia's "Matt Helm" series starring Dean Martin.
+American and British TV networks also brought the Bond formula to the small screen with espionage/action series like The Avengers, Mission: Impossible, The Man From U.N.C.L.E., and I Spy.
 The most blatant Bond imitators, however, came from the B-movie studios of continental Europe.
 Dozens of quickly made, low budget spy flicks rolled out of Italy, Germany, France, and Spain at the height of the Bond craze, all hoping to suck in unsuspecting moviegoers with titles and poster art that shamelessly copied 007 motifs.
-Though most of these so called "Eurospy" films quickly disappeared from view, they maintain a cult following to this day and still provide an entertaining, exciting and sometimes oddball viewing experience for Bond fans.
+Though most of these so called "Eurospy" films quickly disappeared from view, they maintain a cult following to this day and provide an entertaining, exciting and sometimes oddball viewing experience for Bond fans.

 Bargain Basement Bonds